CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     z : 3.0
 });
 ```
-is a bad design for the `Cartesian3` constructor function since it doesn't have as good of performance as:
+is a bad design for the `Cartesian3` constructor function since its performance is not as good as that of
 ```javascript
 var p = new Cartesian3(1.0, 2.0, 3.0);
 ```